abdoulaye-tnd/hydejack-blog/about.md

 Hydejack's cover page on a variety of screens.
 {:.figure}

 **Hydejack** is your presence on the web.
-It gives you a *blog* that is suitable for both prose and technical documentation, a *portfolio* to showcase your projects, and a beautiful *resume* template that looks amazing on the web and in print.
+It gives you a *blog* that is suitable for both prose and technical documentation, a *portfolio* to showcase your projects, and a beautiful *resume* template that looks amazing on the web and in print. 测试

-> Your presence on the web — A [blog], a [portfolio], and a [resume].
+> Your presence on the web — A [blog], a [portfolio], and a [resume]. 测试 {:.lead}
-{:.lead}

-There are two versions of **Hydejack**: The base version is free, while features that are specific to *professionals* are a payed upgrade.
+There are two versions of **Hydejack 测试**: The base version is free, while features that are specific to *professionals 测试* are a payed upgrade.

 |                        | Free           | PRO      |
 |:-----------------------|:--------------:|:--------:|